 Dental crowns are used for many reasons.
 Sometimes all porcelain crowns are used for smile line makeovers and other cosmetic issues or concerns.
 Other times, crowns are used in single applications to improve a tooth structure that has been decayed away, chipped, broken, cracked, or is naturally undersized.
 Dental crowns, in some cases, replace the crown of a tooth when an implant is placed.
 The crown gets cemented on or screwed into the implant for unparalleled tooth replacement.

 An experienced and seasoned restorative dentist can be expected to have the specific product knowledge and skills required to create a perfect match for esthetics and function, depending on the location, using modern crown technology.
 Dr. Koeppel, director of Koeppel Dental Group, has participated in advanced postgraduate training provided by advanced dental training institutes such as LVI, AACD, AGD, and PAC-Live.
 These courses have allowed him to stay on the cutting edge of dental crown advanced technology.
-Dr. Koeppel works with a vast selection of material choices for crowns, allowing him to achieve any function based or esthetic result wanted.
-Depending on the patient’s specifications and needs, products from 3M-Lava, DaVinchi, Ivoclar Vivadent (IPS Empress), Ivoclar Emax, Bruxzir, Zirconia and Nobel Biocare Procera may be used.
-With his keen eye for perfection and knowledge of the best materials, Dr. Koeppel is able to avoid common mistakes such as placing crowns that cause unsightly black lines at the top and that cause sensitivity.
+As a Long Island cosmetic dental crown expert, Dr. Koeppel, director of Koeppel Dental Group, works with a vast selection of material choices for crowns, allowing him to achieve any function based or esthetic result wanted.
+Depending on the patient’s specifications and needs, products from 3M-Lava, DaVinchi, Ivoclar Vivadent (IPS Empress), Ivoclar Emax, Bruxzir, Zirconia, Feldspathic Porcelain, P2Z, and Nobel Biocare Procera may be used.
+With his keen eye for perfection and knowledge of the best materials, Long Island cosmetic dental crown specialist, Dr. Koeppel is able to avoid common mistakes such as placing crowns that cause unsightly black lines at the top and that cause sensitivity.

 Some materials work best for anterior (front) teeth, and some for posterior (back) teeth.
 Depending on each specific case, Dr. Koeppel, and the patient, will determine the esthetic goals for the tooth, and the area of the mouth will determine the functioning goals for the tooth.
 Posterior teeth, for example, endure extreme forces when we chew and grind our food.
 They need to be made from durable materials that will last.
 Crown product failures usually occur when the wrong type of crown is used in a particular area, so it is imperative to use the correct materials in the correct locations, and to evaluate the patient’s occlusion (bite).
 Before, it was thought that the beauty of an all porcelain crown could only be achieved on front teeth.
 But with new advances from 3M, including the Lava Porcelain Line or Ivoclar’s Emax Porcelain Crowns, 100 % porcelain crowns can be placed almost anywhere desired!
 The real advantage to having all porcelain crowns is that they allow natural light to shine through, making them look like natural teeth.